normalfaults/ux/README.md

 TaaS, PaaS, or even Staff) and allows them to be assigned a cost, and then users can create projects and add those services to a project.
 Jellyfish current supports IaaS via ManageIQ and Chef.

-Project Jellyfish has 3 main components: Jellyfish-Core, Jellyfish-UX, and ManageIQ.
-Jellyfish-UX is the HTML5 User Interface for Project Jellyfish.
-It provides an HTML5 front-end to Jellyfish-Core for users to purchase services, and for admins to add new products and services.
+Project Jellyfish has 2 main components: API and UX.
+UX is the HTML5 User Interface for Project Jellyfish.
+It is an AngularJS / NodeJS application that provides an HTML5 front-end to Jellyfish-Core for users to purchase services, and for admins to add new products and services; and for end-users to sign-up for services.

 ####Installation